State Justice Institute.

 4. Indirect Costs

-Indirect costs are only applicable to organizations that are not state courts or government agencies.
 These are costs of an organization that are not readily assignable to a particular project but are necessary to the operation of the organization and the performance of the project.
 The cost of operating and maintaining facilities, depreciation, and administrative salaries are examples of the types of costs that are usually treated as indirect costs.
-Although the Institute's policy requires all costs to be budgeted directly, it will accept indirect costs if a grantee has an indirect cost rate approved by a federal agency as set forth below.
+Although the Institute's policy requires all costs to be budgeted directly, it will accept indirect costs if a grantee has an indirect cost rate approved by a Federal agency as set forth below.
 However, recoverable indirect costs are limited to no more than 75 percent of a grantee's direct personnel costs (salaries plus fringe benefits).

 a.
 Approved Plan Available.